L3P3/lui/README.md

 ### HTML components

 The leaves of your component tree are mostly made out of native html elements.
 To use such a component, use `node_html` instead of `node`.
-The signature is the same, except for the first argument being a descriptor, similar to css selectors: `tag#id[attr=value][attr]` The tag is required but `#id` or `[attr]` are optional.
-Having attributes in the descriptor instead of the props brings tiny performance improvements.
-The selector cannot be changed, so the attributes specified in it are somewhat constant which enables some optimizations.
+The signature is the same, except for the first argument being a descriptor, similar to css selectors: `tagName[attr1=value][attr2][...]`

+The `tagName` is required but number and order of attributes are optional.
+Having static attributes in the descriptor instead of in the props improves efficiency (re-using of nodes, reduced diffing).

 Props are directly mapped to html attributes, except these 4 special props: prop | Description